Section 6.6 ANOVA: Analysis of Variation (N6)

 (a)

 Hint.
-Desmos(b)
+Desmosxxxxxxxxxx

 Hint.
-Desmos(c)
+Desmosxxxxxxxxxx

-Now that we have the overall mean, and the mean of each group, we compute the “variation” amongst the groups.
+Now that we have the overall mean, and the mean of each group, we compute the βvariationβ amongst the groups.

 (d)